 The Trackr Pixel features LED lights.
 These lights flash as the Pixel sounds so that you can find whatever you are looking for even in the dark.
 Like the Chipolo devices, Trackr Pixel also works with voice commands via Amazon Alexa.
 It also uses its network of users to help you get the latest location data for your lost items.

 Still interested in how TrackR compares to other trackers?
 Check out our comparison between TrackR vs Tile, or Bravo vs TrackR Pixel.

 Comparing the Different Chipolo Devices and Trackr Pixel

-Chipolo devices are expensive, especially when you compare them with the Trackr Pixel’s $9.99 price tag (Check out the latest price here!).
-The Chipolo CARD will cost you 35 euros, or $39.89 (Check out the latest price here!) directly converted.
-Meanwhile, the Chipolo CLASSIC and the Chipolo PLUS sell for 25 euros, or $28.48 (Check out the latest price here!).
+Chipolo devices are expensive, especially when you compare them with the Trackr Pixel’s price tag (Check out the latest price here!).
+The Chipolo CARD will cost you a decent price (Check out the latest price here!).
+Meanwhile, the Chipolo CLASSIC and the Chipolo PLUS are priced lower (Check out the latest price here!).
 The good news.